tassa-yoniso-manasi-karoto/exp-LLM-mining-grammar-anki-deck-thai/README.md

 ## Project Overview

-This repository documents what is AFAIK the first published attempt at using Large Language Models to autonomously create a complete language-learning grammar deck.
-Through a **2-layer agent hierarchy** (lead Claude Code + sub-agents, both running Opus), Claude Opus 4.1 successfully generated ~1500 Thai grammar cards (A2+ level) by mining authentic sentences from a 124,000-sentence corpus extracted from Thai TV shows.
-The project demonstrates that while LLMs currently cannot maintain perfect i+1 (incremental difficulty) progression without sophisticated scaffolding, they can produce pedagogically useful grammar decks with approximate difficulty ordering—opening possibilities for automated creation of language learning materials for underserved languages.
+This repository documents what is *AFAIK* the **first published attempt** at using Large Language Models to **autonomously create** a complete language-learning grammar deck.
+Through a **2-layer agent hierarchy** (lead Claude Code + sub-agents, both running Opus), Claude Opus 4.1 successfully generated **~1500 Thai grammar cards** (A2+ level) by mining authentic sentences from a **124,000-sentence corpus** extracted from Thai TV shows.
+The project demonstrates that while LLMs currently **cannot maintain perfect i+1** (incremental difficulty) progression without sophisticated scaffolding, they **can produce pedagogically useful grammar decks** with approximate difficulty ordering.

+This opens possibilities for automated creation of near-human quality language learning notes for underserved languages.

 # TLDR